strongqa/docs.howitzer-framework.io/README.md

 ### Named Sections

 Howitzer provides `section` dsl method.
-It generates `<section_name>_section` method witch returns an instance of a page section, found by the supplied css selector with using special `me` dsl method.
+It generates `<section_name>_section` method which returns an instance of a page section, found by the supplied css selector with using special `me` dsl method.
 This root node becomes the 'scope' of the section.
 What follows is an explanation of `section`.